Brian716/holberton-system_engineering-devops/0x00-shell_basics/README.md

 Eigth script: 7-movethatfile file will move betty from /tmp to /tmp/holberton.
 Ninth script: 8-firstdelete file will remove betty file from /tmp/holberton.
 Ten script: 9-firstdirdeletion file will remove holberton directory from /tmp.
+Eleven script: ./10-back file will return to the previous working directory.